 Source: Global Property Guide Definitions: Data FAQ See also: Update Schedule

-Condominium prices in Kuala Lumpur are reasonable at between US$1,500 to US$3,000 per square metre (sq. m.)
+Condominium prices in Kuala Lumpur are reasonable at between US$1,800 to US$2,000 per square metre (sq. m.)

+A stable country, a stable market.
 The extraordinary stability of residential property prices in Malaysia – rising in some years by 2% or 3%, falling in other years by a few per cent – means that the observer is never shocked by a sudden boom or price-collapse.
-In inflation-adjusted terms, prices have been almost completely stable for the past 15 years.
+In inflation-adjusted terms, prices have been rather stable for the past 15 years.

 Be the first to comment on this article!